 Despite being often being a conscious act, there are many instances when someone unintentionally commits plagiarism.
 As a writer and author, I have always tried to be vigilant when it comes to not stealing other people's intellectual property.

 In a blog post, Amber Cook, who is a Senior Writing Specialist at Walden University, described ways that students and professionals can protect themselves from unintentional plagiarism.
-The University’s online writing center, has listed a detailed teaching manual on how to avoid unintentional plagiarism.
+The University’s online writing centre has listed a detailed teaching manual on how to avoid unintentional plagiarism.

 It is important to follow the proper rules so that you do not become an unintentional plagiarizer.
 The research you complete before writing is vital.
 Excel at note-taking (on paper or digitally) so that you have accurate records of all the content you wish to utilise in your work and can always correctly cite your sources and stay focused.
 Your professional career will remain intact if you make every effort to stay true to your own original work.

 Plagiarism.Org is an online resource which has teaching tools, information on how to cite sources and a section where users can ask the experts questions on the subject.
-They have even partnered with Write Check, an online plagiarism checking service, to help people make sure they have followed all the rules correctly.

 Plagiarism is an extremely serious issue that can negatively impact your career whether it is done intentionally or unintentionally.
 You need to understand what it is and how you can avoid it by understanding the basics of properly citing your sources.
 There are many online resources available to help you learn the rules and how to utilise plagiarism checkers effectively.